manusdextra/perish/README.md

 Another reason for going with Python is the _re_ library.
 When writing the shell script, I thought about using something like _sed_ or _awk_ to convert my articles from Markdown, but it seemed overkill to learn an entire new language just for this "simple" task.
 I previously refactored a markdown parser as part of an online programming exercise, and this made me curious about regular expressions, and I thought it would be easier to learn them within a familiar environment.
 I have now started to extract the parser I wrote into a separate file, and I may develop it further (or replace it with a pre-built solution if I find that it doesn't suit my needs anymore).

-Finally, I had been reading about lightweight, minimalistic web design, and the idea appealed to me, so I wanted to use this opportunity to write a simple site using only barebones HTML and CSS.
+Finally, I had been reading about lightweight, minimalistic web design, and the idea appealed to me, so I wanted to use this opportunity to write a simple site using only barebones HTML and CSS, utilising the Jinja2 templating language I am starting to get familiar with through using it as part of Flask and Ansible.
 I figure it might also be a good testing ground for various accessibility optimizations and best practices I read about online.

 ## Usage